jnightingale3/sewer/writeup.md

 ### Model validation

-Model validation was conducted by subdividing the period of record.
-We tested the model of grease blockage frequency's dependence on air temperature, as this had high predictive value while using a minimal amount of easily-obtained data.

 The response of weekly grease blockage frequency to air temperature was fit using observations prior to 2012-04-12 (157 weeks).
 The resulting model was used to predict grease blockage frequency in the weeks after 2012-04-12 (156 weeks).
-The results, shown in Figure \ref{fig:validate}, indicate that model predictions generally capture the observed pattern of grease blockage frequency.
+The results, shown in Figure \ref{fig:validate}, indicate that model predictions generally capture the observed pattern of grease blockage frequency, though with a tendency to underestimate blockages during weeks with the highest frequencies.

 <figure><img src='figure/validate-1.png'  style='display: block'><figcaption>Figure 5: Model validation comparing predicted and observed weekly grease blockage frequency.
 To generate predictions, a model was fit using weeks prior to 2012-04-12 (157 weeks total).
 Observed air temperatures in subsequent weeks (156 weeks total) were used to predict grease blockage frequency (X-axis).
 Also plotted are the observed grease blockage frequencies in those weeks (Y-axis).
 The dotted line is the identity line y = x, and the solid line shows the linear relationship between observed and predicted blockages (y = 0.58x -0.11).</figcaption></figure>